-Unfortunately for the humans looking out for them, chickens don’t tend to show any signs that they’re sick until it can’t be hid any longer, usually resulting in much more intensive treatment than an early diagnosis would have led to.
+Unfortunately for the humans looking out for them, chickens don’t tend to show any signs that they’re sick until it can’t be hidden any longer, usually resulting in much more intensive treatment than an early diagnosis would have led to.
 If you want to ensure early disease recognition, you’ll have to spend a lot of time with the flock, so slight changes and symptoms are more apparent to you.
-By conducting regular full body health examinations, you’ll be able to know what healthy looks and feels (and smells!) like, and when you should be concerned.
+By conducting regular full-body health examinations, you’ll be able to know what healthy looks and feels (and smells!) like, and when you should be concerned.

 Check out our guide to chicken health examinations to familiarize yourself with the signs that something may be amiss in a bird.

 Abdomen: Abdominal Fluid Buildup, Cystic Right Oviduct, Egg Yolk Peritonitis/ Coelomitis, Impacted Oviduct, Internal Laying, an infectious usually painful inflammatory disease of bone often of bacterial origin that may result in the death of bone tissue., Salpingitis, Reproductive Tract Cancer (Ovarian or Oviductal), Vent Gleet/Cloacitis/Thrush